Staff and Board

 Head of School (sarahs@springhouse.org)

 Sarah moved to Floyd in 2017 to get involved with Springhouse’s adult programming and became a full-time staff member later that year.
 She has always been interested in thriving and enjoyed studying religion at Colorado College.
 Before coming to Springhouse, Sarah studied permaculture design at Quail Springs Permaculture; completed an 18-month sustainable agriculture fellowship with the Allegheny Mountain Institute in 2016; and worked in the field of garden-based education.
 In 2021, she completed a master’s degree in Ecological Design Thinking at Schumacher College, where she loved meeting people from around the world and exploring where theory and practice meet.
-Currently, she is the Head of School at Springhouse, where she leads Springhouse’s school programs and helps support our School Founders cohort.
+Currently, she is the Head of School at Springhouse, where she leads Springhouse’s school programs.
 In addition, she leads Sacred Dance and loves working on Springhouse’s sustainability efforts alongside dedicated teenagers.

 Carolyn Reilly (she/her)